What oral hygiene accessories to choose for seniors?

 Problem

-Dental plaque is sticky bacterial deposits that easily accumulate on dentures and dental aligners.
+Dental plaque is a sticky bacterial deposit that easily accumulates on dentures and dental aligners.

-Patients using dentures and orthodontic overlays are particularly vulnerable to these problems because their devices provide an ideal environment for the growth of bacteria and biofilms.
+Patients using dentures and orthodontic aligners are particularly vulnerable to these problems, as their devices provide an ideal environment for the growth of bacteria and biofilms.

 Solution

-Ultrasonic technology is an innovative solution that enables effective cleaning of dentures and dental overlays.
+Ultrasonic technology is an innovative solution that enables effective cleaning of dentures and dental aligners.

 It works by generating ultrasonic waves that create microscopic bubbles in the cleaning liquid.

-These bubbles implode with great force, removing even the toughest contaminants and biofilms from the surfaces of dentures and overlays.
+These bubbles implode with great force, removing even the toughest dirt and biofilms from the surfaces of dentures and aligners.

 Technology

-Ultrasound, with a frequency typically between 20 kHz and 40 kHz, is used to induce cavitation in the cleaning liquid.
+Ultrasound, typically at frequencies between 20 kHz and 40 kHz, is used to induce cavitation in the cleaning liquid.

-Cavitation causes the formation of microbubbles which implode, generating local pressures and temperatures, effectively removing contaminants from hard-to-reach places.
+Cavitation causes the formation of microbubbles, which, by imploding, generate local pressures and temperatures, effectively removing contaminants from hard-to-reach places.

-The impact of fixed orthodontic appliances on the oral microbiota: a systematic review
+The influence of orthodontic fixed appliances on the oral microbiota: a systematic review

 An assessment of the effectiveness of mechanical and chemical cleaning of Essix orthodontic retainer.